 Escalation Rate as a Health Metric

 Rising escalation rates signal classifier drift.
-Our client's escalation rate started at 8% and crept to 12% over three months as their product added new features generating query types the classifier hadn't seen.
-Retraining on recent data brought it back to 7%.
-We set alerts at 15% to trigger mandatory classifier retraining.
-Escalation rate is the single most useful metric for routing health—if it's rising, something in your traffic or models has changed.
+A typical pattern: the rate starts under 10% and creeps a few points higher over a few months as the product adds new features generating query types the classifier hasn't seen.
+Retraining on recent data brings it back down.
+Set alerts at 15% to trigger mandatory classifier retraining.
+Escalation rate is the single most useful metric for routing health, if it's rising, something in your traffic or models has changed.

 Building Your Own Model Routing Pipeline